Diablo (video game): Classes

 A warrior in combat with a ghoul enemy.
-A "Level Up" button indicates that the character is able to advance to the next level; clicking the button results in them gaining attribute points that can be distributed among the character's stats.
+A "Level Up" button indicates that the character is able to advance to the next level; clicking the button results in the character gaining attribute points that can be distributed among the character's stats.
 An icon at the lower right indicates that the character's head protection is damaged and in danger of breaking.

 Diablo has three character classes: the Warrior, the Rogue, and the Sorcerer.
 Each class has a different level of assigned attributes along with a unique skill.
-Each class is capable of using almost all of the same items and spells, in contrast to later titles in the Diablo series which have class-specific items and spells/skills.
-However, the limitations in the attributes for each class reward play that utilizes them efficiently; for instance the Warrior's low maximum level of Magic prevents him from learning the higher levels of powerful spells like the Sorcerer.
+Each class is capable of using almost all of the same items and spells, in contrast to later titles in the Diablo series, which have class-specific items and spells/skills.
+However, the limitations in the attributes for each class reward play that utilizes them efficiently; for instance, the Warrior's low maximum level of Magic prevents him from learning the higher levels of powerful spells like the Sorcerer.